Performance Counseling Activities

 Objective: Conduct a performance counseling session.

-Note: Before performing this activity perform the Confrontation Counseling Activity.
+Note: Before performing this activity, perform the Performance Counseling Activity (part 2).

-Procedures: Break the class into groups of three.
+Procedure: Break the class into groups of three (triads).
 Each learner within the groups will rotate through these three roles:

 - The supervisor performing the counseling session.